 - Guide 1: How to Remove GlobalQuestSearch redirect from Windows.

-- Guide 2: Get rid of GlobalQuestSearch redirect from Mac OS X.
+- Guide 2: Get rid of GlobalQuestSearch redirect on Mac OS X.

-- Guide 3: Remove GlobalQuestSearch redirect from Google Chrome.
+- Guide 3: Remove GlobalQuestSearch redirect in Google Chrome.

 - Guide 4: Erase GlobalQuestSearch redirect from Mozilla Firefox.

 - Guide 5: Uninstall GlobalQuestSearch redirect from Microsoft Edge.

 - Guide 6: Remove GlobalQuestSearch redirect from Safari.

 - Guide 7: Eliminate GlobalQuestSearch redirect from Internet Explorer.